Skip to Content

 CapCut is a reliable video editing app for creating videos for social media apps, but it sometimes displays error 10004 when you try to export a project, leaving you wondering how to fix it.

-In this detailed article, we’ll show you how to fix the CapCut error 10004 when exporting your project file and the underlying reasons for this issue.
+In today’s read, we’ll show you how to fix this issue when exporting your project file and its underlying reasons.

 Why CapCut show error 10004?